-This course is also available as a Distance Learning Option.
+This course is also available as an onsite option.

 This course equips students with knowledge assessing mental health problems and understanding their origins and how to help recovery.
 Students learn about psychological therapies including individual cognitive behaviour therapies, cognitive analytic therapies, psychodynamic therapies, as well as group and family therapies.
 Students undertake some supervised practice during placements for which they apply during the course.
 Students become skilled in communicating and presenting their ideas in written and oral form.
 Students become knowledgeable and experienced in assessing poor mental health and deciding which interventions may be helpful, and knowing more about which therapies might work for whom.
 In addition, during the experiential groups and clinical placements they become more mindful and experienced in working with emotional, behavioural and psychological distress.
 Students learn about research and undertake an original research project.

 There are three overall learning objectives for students: